rlipscombe/rlipscombe.github.io/index.md

 ## Who Am I?

 My name is Roger Lipscombe.
 I'm 44 years old, and I live in West London.
-I lead the "core cloud services" team at [Electric Imp](https://electricimp.com) in the UK.
+I lead the "Imp Core" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
+I'm based in the UK.

-Before joining Electric Imp, I was a Software Architect at [Trayport](http://trayport.com), in London.
+I joined Twilio when they acquired [Electric Imp](https://electricimp.com).
+I started at Electric Imp about 6 years ago.
+Before joining Electric Imp, I was a Software Architect at
+[Trayport](http://trayport.com), in London.
 I was at Trayport for a little over 3 years, from April 2010 until August 2013.
 Before *that*, I was at [1E](http://1e.com) for just over 5 years.
 If you want to go back further,